chef/chef-web-docs/content/unified_mode.md

 ## Unified Mode for Recipes

-We plan to deliver Unified Mode support in Chef Infra recipes in a Chef Infra Client 17 release in 2021.
+We plan to deliver unified mode support in Chef Infra recipes in a Chef Infra Client 17 release in 2021.

 ## Unified Mode Isolation

-If a `unified_mode` resource calls a non-`unified_mode` resource the called resource is not executed in `unified_mode`.
-Each resource maintains its own state as being in `unified_mode` or not.
-Custom Resources do not need to worry about if their calling state is in `unified_mode` or not since that calling context will not affect the resources execution.
-Resources using `unified_mode` may call resources not using `unified_mode` and vice versa.
+If a unified mode resource calls a non-unified mode resource, the called resource is not executed in Unified Mode.
+Each resource maintains its own state whether it is in unified mode or not.
+You do not need to modify a custom resource that calls a unified mode resource since the calling context will not affect the resource's execution.
+Resources using unified mode may call resources not using unified mode and vice versa.

 ## Benefits of Unified Mode

 ### Single Pass Execution

-In Unified Mode the Chef Infra Language executes from top to bottom, eliminating the compile and converge phases.
+In Unified Mode, the Chef Infra Language executes from top to bottom, eliminating the compile and converge phases.

-With the deferred execution of resources to converge time, the user has to understand many different details of the Ruby parser to understand what constructs relate to Chef Infra Resources and what constructs are parts of the core Ruby language to determine when those expression are executed.
+With the deferred execution of resources to converge time, the user has to understand many different details of the Ruby parser to understand what constructs relate to Chef Infra resources and what constructs are parts of the core Ruby language to determine when those expression are executed.
 All that complexity is removed in Unified Mode.

 ### Elimination of Lazy Blocks

-Several aspects of the Chef Infra Language still work, but are no longer necessary in Unified Mode.
-The need for `lazy` blocks is entirely eliminated.
-The need to lazy ruby code via a `ruby_block` is also eliminated.
+Several aspects of the Chef Infra Language still work but are no longer necessary in Unified Mode.
+Unified mode eliminates the need for lazy blocks and the need to lazy Ruby code through a ruby block.

 ### Rescue Blocks And Other Ruby Constructs Work Correctly

-In `unified_mode` it is now easy to write a rescue wrapper around a Chef Infra resource:
+In Unified Mode, it is now easy to write a rescue wrapper around a Chef Infra resource:

 ```ruby
 begin